Blackrock College: Cycling

 Blackrock College and Willow Park share a cycling club called the Willow Wheelers, run by Christy McDaid.
 The club has an annual trip abroad to either France or The Netherlands each Easter, recently in Cap D'Agde.
 It also has hostel trips to Clare and Donegal at the end of the school year.
 The club has an annual 160 km cycle for charity which has raised around 150,000 euro in the past few years.
 The club cycles every Sunday to varying destinations around Dublin.

-Athletics

-The college has an athletics team and encourages participation in both track events and field events.
-The college also has a cross-country team which competes regionally.
-The school organises the annual Blackrock College Invitational, inviting top athletic schools (CBC Monkstown, St Gerards School, St Michael's College, Dublin and The King's Hospital to compete as a preliminary to the annual provincial and national competitions.
-The athletics team participates in the East Leinster, Leinster and Ireland Athletic championships at under-14s to under-18s annually.

 The arts

 Each year, opera productions are staged in conjunction with Mount Anville (senior musical) and Loreto Abbey, Dalkey (2nd and 4th-year musical), two nearby schools for girls.

 Debating is a tradition dating back to the school's founding in the 1860s.
 There are separate clubs for junior and senior pupils.
 One of the college alumni, Shane Murphy (now a Senior Counsel), won the 1985 World University Debating Championship at McGill University, representing the Honourable Society of the King's Inns.
 The college holds gold medal debates for every academic year giving the students the opportunity to win the medal on prize day if they win the debate.
 The gold medal debates are used in the sixth year to select an eligible valedictorian for the year, who gives his address at both the graduation mass and again at prize day.
 The college's debaters participate in many competitions including the L&H debates in UCD.

 The college has two main choirs: the Leman and the Libermann choirs.
 The Leman choir has members from the 2nd, 4th, 5th and 6th years.
 The best of the senior members of the Leman choir are accepted into the Libermann choir.
 In 2013, a group of students from the college's Leman choir reached the final of the All Island Choir Competition.
 The college has a choir for boarders and another for parents.
 The college has a youth orchestra.
 Each year, all the choirs and the orchestra host the annual Leman Concert in the National Concert Hall.